-The Centers for Medicare and Medicaid Services (CMS) Requires the Following Guidelines for Staffing in the Department of Food and Nutrition Services in Skilled Nursing Facilities (1):
+The Centers for Medicare and Medicaid Services (CMS) requires the following guidelines for staffing in the food and nutrition services department in skilled nursing facilities (1):

 Qualified Dietitian: The CMS State Operations Manual requires that the facility must employ a qualified dietitian either full time, part time, or on a consultant basis.
 This includes: 1) A qualified dietitian or other clinically qualified nutrition professional either full-time, part-time, or on a consultant basis.
 A qualified dietitian or other clinically qualified nutrition professional is one who: